+The premium for "each exposure" means the premium developed for each coverage for each automobile after the application of all applicable discounts.
 The premium for each exposure shall be rounded at each step to the nearest whole dollar, separately for each coverage provided by the policy.